palantir/duo-bot/README.md

 A simple app to keep temporary state on arbitrary keys, and if that key has had someone accept a [DUO MFA](https://duo.com/product) action against it.

-Duo-bot is packaged as a go binary in bintray (link above) as well as a dockerhub image: `palantirtechnologies/duo-bot`
+Duo-bot is packaged as a go binary in bintray (link above) as well as a dockerhub image (details on running server below) `palantirtechnologies/duo-bot`

 ## State